Recording Available! Community-Driven Service to Science Efforts Virtual Roundtable

-The Virtual Roundtable will highlight collaborative approaches that have been used by practitioners/program developers, researchers/evaluators, and members of the community directly involved in the evaluation process to elevate the science for culturally-based practices.
+The Community-Driven Service to Science Efforts Virtual Roundtable highlighted collaborative approaches that have been used by practitioners/program developers, researchers/evaluators, and members of the community directly involved in the evaluation process to elevate the science for culturally-based practices.
+Watch the roundtable recording.

 Increase awareness about different approaches to community-driven practitioner-researcher relationships;